csuhta/inquisition-perks/readme.txt

 Requires: None
 ------------------------------------------------------------------------------+

-In-game Description: Opens up new Dialogue options related to the Face or Arcane Studies.
+In-game Description: Opens up new Dialogue options related to the Fade or Arcane Studies.
 Grants +50% XP for each codex entry unlocked.

 Rating: Required

-This perk adds richer dialog options.
+This perk adds richer dialog options concerning magic.
 You'll know when you're using this perk because the conversation wheel will show a book icon.
 Some of these conversation options allow you to recruit agents without the need for certain party members to be present.

+The XP boost for codex entries is for all entries, not just those concerning magic, and it stacks with the other boosts.

 You need this perk for some sentencing options to become available for Sit in Judgement.